Efficient Compactions Between Storage Tiers with PrismDB

-In order to enforce the pinning threshold, the mapper uses the following algorithm, which is best illustrated with an example.
-Suppose the \clock distribution is similar to the YCSB-B workload depicted in Figure~\ref{fig:clock}, where the percentage of keys with a \clock value of 3 is about 10\%, the percentage of those with a value of 2 is 10\%, the ones with a value of 3 is 30\%, and the remaining 50\% have a \clock value of 0.
-Suppose the desired pinning threshold is 15\%.
-If the placer encounters an item with a \clock value of 3, it will always pin it.
-If it encounters an item with a \clock value of 2, it will flip a coin whether to keep it or not (in this example, with weight 0.5).
-If it encounters either an item with \clock value of 1 or 0, or an item that is not currently being tracked (recall the tracker does not track all items in the database), that item will be compacted down.
+\paragrapha{Pinning threshold algorithm.} In order to enforce the pinning threshold, the mapper uses the following algorithm, which is best illustrated with an example.
+Suppose the \clock distribution is similar to the YCSB-B workload depicted in Figure~\ref{fig:clock}, where the percentage of keys with a \clock value of 3 is about 10\%, the percentage of those with a value of 2 is 10\%, the ones with a value of 1 is 30\%, and the remaining 50\% have a \clock value of 0.

+Now, suppose the desired threshold is 15\% (\ie the most popular 15\% of objects are stored on NVM, and the rest on flash).
+If the compaction job encounters an object with a \clock value of 3, it will always pin it.
+If it encounters an object with a \clock value of 2, it will randomly choose whether to keep it or not (in this example, with a probability of 0.5).
+If it encounters either an object with \clock value of 1 or 0, or an object that is not currently being tracked (recall the tracker does not track all objects in the database), that object will be demoted to flash.

-To summarize, the mapper satisfies the pinning threshold using the highest-ranked \clock items by descending rank, and if need be, randomly samples objects that belong to the lowest \clock value that is needed to satisfy the threshold.
+To summarize, the mapper satisfies the pinning threshold using the highest-ranked \clock objects by descending rank, and if need be, randomly samples objects that belong to the lowest \clock value that is needed to satisfy the threshold.